Plastikit/plastik-collapsible/README.md

 `iron-selector`, and thus supports the same functionality, with the exception of the ability to change the `selectable` attribute.

-Items must be tagged with the `.collapsible-item` class, and must have two
-children: an `.item-header` and an `.item-content`.

-`plastik-collapsible` is minimally styled and therefore must have styles applied to it.
-The element will only give itself borders between and around items, style backgrounds, and style the element's overall layout.

-Additionally, `plastik-collapsible` does not require explicitly defined knowledge of the header heights and will calculate them automatically and individually.

-All of this was done to allow for ample flexibility.

 Demos and documentation are available on the [component page](https://www.plastikit.org/1.x/components/plastik-collapsible/).